jbutcher5/MathEvaluator/README.md

-# MathParser
+# MathEvaluator

-MathParser is quite a basic C++ header file that evaluates infix math expressions.
-MathParser has a focus on simplicity, simply one header file that you include into your project and only a few commands to get a working evalutation.
+MathEvaluator is quite a basic C++ library that evaluates infix math expressions.
+MathEvaluator has a focus on simplicity, simply one header file that you include into your project and only a few commands to get a working evalutation.

 ## Examples